stacks-archive/blockstack.org/CONTRIBUTING.md

 **Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

+Ensure that your pull requests are small components.
+This assists both with your pull request getting accepted and makes it much easier/faster for the repository maintainer to merge in your pull request.

-Please adhere to the [coding guidelines](#code-guidelines) used throughout the project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).
+Please adhere to the [Blockstack Brand Guide](https://github.com/blockstack/designs/issues/247), [coding guidelines](#code-guidelines) used throughout the project (indentation, accurate comments, etc.), and any other requirements (such as test coverage).

 When contributing to Blockstack's documentation, you should edit the documentation source files in [the `/app/` directory of the `master` branch](https://github.com/blockstack/blockstack.org/tree/master/app).